loosewheel/lwcomponents/readme.txt

 Also acts as a digilines conductor.
 If the hopper mod is loaded, will take items from the top and sides, and release them from the bottom.

-Dispensers support mobs mod if loaded.
+Dispensers support mobs mod if loaded and Spawn mobs setting is enabled.
 Will spawn the entity from an 'egg' if possible, or the 'egg' is dispensed.
 If a chicken egg is dispensed a 10% chance a chicken is dispensed instead.
 If the spawned entity can be owned (or tamed) and the dispenser is owned the owner of the dispenser is set as the owner of the entity.

 UI